jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Connect-To-The-Same-Account-Or-Region-Direct-Connetct.md

 1. Log in JD Cloud console.

-2. Click the navigation bar on the left side, and select “Direct Connection Service -> Direct Connection Service -> Border Gateway”, enter the details for the border gateway hosting the direct connection network intercommunication.
+2. Click the navigation bar on the left side, and select "Direct Connection Service -> Direct Connection Service -> Border Gateway", enter the details for the border gateway hosting the direct connection network intercommunication.

 3. Configure the route table.
 Two-way route is required, one way to VPC side and another to your IDC side.